-- 1 Upper Level Science (3 semester hours): Examples include, but are not limited, to biochemistry, cell and molecular biology, exercise physiology, genetics, immunology and organic chemistry.
+- 1 Upper-Level Science (3 semester hours): Examples include, but are not limited, to biochemistry, cell and molecular biology, exercise physiology, genetics, immunology and organic chemistry 2.

 The non-science course does not have a time limit.

-- 1 Psychology Course (3 semester hours): It is preferred that this course is from the psychology department, but an upper level course from another department may be acceptable.
+- 1 Psychology Course (3 semester hours): It is preferred that this course be from the psychology department, but an upper-level course from another department may be acceptable.

 All PA students must complete the entire PA curriculum.
 No advanced placement or advanced standing is granted, nor is transfer credit or credit for experiential learning accepted in lieu of PA courses.